 Additional Terms and Conditions:

 Film Pittsburgh is not responsible for late, lost, damaged or ineligible entries.
-Entrants will retain all ownership rights to their submitted films.
-By entering this festival, the entrant certifies that they have the legal right to submit and exhibit the film.
+Entrants will retain all ownership rights to their submitted films and scripts.
+By entering this festival, the entrant certifies that they have the legal right to submit and exhibit the film and/or script and acknowledge the understanding that Pittsburgh Shorts does NOT pay screening fees to films that are selected.
 The applicant is responsible and liable for any breach of rights or the law in the submission and exhibition process.
-Award winners will be required to sign an affidavit confirming that their short film is original and that he/she holds all rights.
+Award winners will be required to sign an affidavit confirming that their short film or short script is original and that he/she holds all rights.
 Affidavits of winners under 18 years of age at time of award must be countersigned by parent or legal guardian.
 All federal, state, and local taxes, and customs fees, when applicable, are the sole responsibility of the winners.
 The undersigned assumes responsibility to ensure the submission payment information is complete and correct and agrees to reimburse Film Pittsburgh for any additional fees incurred by incorrect submission payments, submission disputes, and credit card chargebacks.
 The undersigned shall indemnify and hold harmless Film Pittsburgh for any and all fees, claims, liabilities, losses, damages, and expenses which may be incurred by reason of any claim involving submission payment disputes, copyright, trademark, credits, publicity, screening, and loss of or damage to the content submitted and/or screened.
-By entering the festival, the entrant grants the right to publish or transmit portions of the film for the purpose of press or promotion, unless otherwise noted.
-Additionally, entry constitutes permission to use winners’ name, likeness, and voice for advertising and publicity purposes without additional compensation.
+By entering the festival, the entrant grants the right to publish or transmit portions of the film or script for the purpose of press or promotion, unless otherwise noted.
+Additionally, entry constitutes permission to use winner's name, likeness, and voice for advertising and publicity purposes without additional compensation.
 Void where prohibited.